 In the course of breaking dependencies in the legacy code, the team will likely find a mocking framework handy.
 In the world of Java things have evolved a lot in the past few years:

 - MockIto – uses a literate style (my personal preference) without also requiring states i.e. recording/playback so I would definitely take it out for a test drive

 - PowerMock – promises to handle some of the difficult things to mock (statics, final, etc.) in legacy code

 - JMock hasn’t had a release in a couple of years but is probably still worth a look

-By end of the Sprint the team have completed the Stories they originally committed and they have made some of the Monster classes are a bit smaller, the team realize that the size of the problem.
+By end of the Sprint the team have completed the Stories they originally committed and they have made some of the Monster classes a bit smaller, and the team realize the size of the problem.
 They’ve also started to do some of their reading and appreciate the tools that they have available to solve their problems.
-In addition since they’ve got Sonar installed they can already see some of the improvements.
+In addition, since they’ve got Sonar installed they can already see some of the improvements.